Slovenia may have misread bank clean-up cost - OECD

 "Against this difficult background and with a possible further deterioration in the international environment, Slovenia faces risks of a prolonged downturn and constrained access to financial markets," the OECD said.

-It recommended Ljubljana should give the competition office more powers, gradually raise the pension age, wean wealthier citizens off family benefits, cut unemployment and other benefits and improve efficiency in education and healthcare.
+It recommended Ljubljana increase the powers of the competition office, gradually raise the pension age, wean wealthier citizens off family benefits, cut unemployment and other benefits and improve efficiency in education and healthcare.

 TOUGHER STRESS TESTS

-Analysts said Slovenia could still avoid a bailout, but that could not be taken for granted.

-"Slovenia has assets that it can sell but the question is if there is political will to sell them.
-I guess Slovenia will be able to get through June and we should know by the end of the year ... whether a bailout can be avoided," said Matej Tomazin, head of the investment fund KD Skladi.

-Slovenia is the only ex-communist European Union state that declined to privatise most of its banking sector.
+Slovenia is the only ex-communist European Union state that declined to sell most of its banking sector into private hands.

 The OECD said it now faces "a severe banking crisis, driven by excessive risk-taking, weak corporate governance of state-owned banks and insufficiently effective supervision tools."